Frequently Asked Questions

 What kind of training do clerks get?

 All law clerks receive orientation and training on a wide variety of subjects, like security procedures, IT and library services, professional conduct, Court operations and the judgment process.
 Their judge will also give them specific direction on what work they expect from them.
-Law clerks are free to attend weekly second-language classes held at the Court.
+In addition, law clerks are offered an opportunity to attend second language classes during their clerkship.